hliam/remote-control/README.md

 Note also that this is prone to breaking during time changes as it uses the time delta as a nonce.
 This may change in the future, but such functionality is heavily limited by the limitations of the Shortcuts app.

+TODO: put something about setting up the cronjob here (put it in the readme rewrite branch)